Salakche/honeypot/README.md

 Incoming SSH connection attempts are managed using the `Paramiko` library, which simulates a functional SSH server.
 Authentication is configured to accept any credentials, leading attackers into a controlled session.

 ### 3. Capturing and Redirecting Inputs
-Attacker commands are intercepted via the SSH session and processed by the LLaMA3 model.
+Attacker commands are intercepted via the SSH session and processed by the LLaMA3 model via Groq Cloud API.
 Using advanced chat-completion, the model generates realistic and contextually appropriate system responses.

 ### 4. Logging Inputs and Outputs
 All interactions, including commands and generated responses, are logged into files for analysis.
 These logs are essential for understanding attack patterns and improving cybersecurity measures.